-So if you love the idea of mid-century interiors but you're not exactly sure where to start, we've got some tips and tricks from vintage expert Kate Beavis to help you add that minimalist-yet-vintage vibe to your living room.
+So if you love the mid-century ideas for your interiors but you're not exactly sure where to start, we've got some tips and tricks from vintage expert Kate Beavis to help you add that minimalist-yet-vintage vibe to your living room.

 Lightweight, thin-framed wooden furniture is an essential for a Mid-Century modern aesthetic.
 Opt for simple silhouettes, tapered legs and medium-stained brown wood.